mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

 I love TPOT conceptualy, love it!
 In the ai world, all we do is write algos to write algos.
 So it's nice to see genetic (code) use w/ sklearn.
 Well done.

-Rewriting the logic (in Lua/Python) to GPU this mofo (of course) and not limit it literally to sklearn.
-Gotta make it commercially usable.
-For me.
-But you can use it too.
-For whatever.
-Put your name on it.
+Rewriting the logic (in Lua/Python) to take advantage of CUDA and NVIDIA GPUs (have too).
+And abstract the code to not limit it literally to sklearn.

-All code will be in a new repo.
+All code will be in a new repo under a new name not to confuse as they will be absolutly different code bases.
+However, respect is due when you use an idea.
+Always.

 Thanks to [Computational Genetics Lab](http://epistasis.org) for the original code with funding from the [NIH](http://www.nih.gov).
 Cheers.